 Need help getting a HELOC with bad credit?
 Keep reading to learn your options.

 For example, you can convert some of your home equity into cash with the help of a home equity line of credit (HELOC).
-A HELOC can help you pay for ongoing expenses such as home renovations or monthly bills.
+A HELOC can help you pay for ongoing expenses such as home renovations or monthly bills, and you can even use a HELOC to pay off mortgage payments.
 However, those with poor credit history may worry about their options.

 If you’re wondering if you can get a HELOC with bad credit, there’s good news.
 It’s possible, although a little more challenging.

-Can You Get a HELOC With a Low Credit?
+Can You Get a HELOC With a Low Credit Score?

 So, can you qualify for a HELOC?
 You may be able to, but it depends on a variety of factors.